chettrick/stm32cubef4/Projects/STM32F446ZE-Nucleo/Applications/USB_Device/HID_Standalone/readme.txt

-This is a typical application on how to use the STM32F446ZE USB OTG Device peripheral where the STM32 MCU is enumerated as a HID device using the native PC Host HID driver to which the NUCLEO-F446ZE board is connected, in order to emulate the joystick by moving the host mouse pointer horizontally.
+This is a typical application on how to use the STM32F446ZE USB OTG Device peripheral where the STM32 MCU is enumerated as a HID device using the native PC Host HID driver to which the NUCLEO-F446ZE board is connected, in order to emulate the mouse using user button mounted on nucleo board.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.
 The user is provided with the SystemClock_Config()